 These core values underpin our commitment to providing an inclusive environment that meets the accessibility needs of individuals with disabilities.
 The OSC strives at all times to provide access to goods, services, information, employment opportunities, and our premises in a manner that respects the dignity and independence of individuals with disabilities.

 1. Policies and Planning

 The OSC has developed an Accessibility Policy that sets out our obligations in providing goods and services to individuals with disabilities in an accessible manner.
 The OSC has also developed policies to address the Information and Communications, Employment, and the Design of Public Spaces Standards, in accordance with the Integrated Accessibility Standard.

 The OSC monitors and updates all of its accessibility policies on an ongoing basis to promote compliance with our AODA obligations.
 Finally, the OSC maintains a multi-year accessibility plan designed to remove and prevent barriers and promote accessibility for individuals with disabilities.

 2. Employment Practices

 As an employer of choice, the OSC strives to meet and exceed the requirements of the AODA by ensuring an inclusive, barrier-free, accessible workplace that enables each employee to contribute and perform to their full potential on a day to day basis.
 We develop our employment policies and practices through an accessibility lens with an objective of achieving a maximum level of engagement and contribution from each OSC employee.

 The OSC is committed to providing an inclusive, barrier-free, accessible recruitment process so that all individuals with disabilities who are interested in pursuing and who apply for employment with the OSC are made aware of the accommodation measures available to them throughout the recruitment and hiring process, as well as during employment.

-The OSC continues to train all applicable staff on their obligations under the Customer Service Standard, generally, and the Integrated Services Standard in respect of information and communications, employment, and the built environment.
+The OSC trains all applicable staff on their obligations under the Customer Service Standard, generally, and the Integrated Services Standard in respect of information and communications, employment, and the built environment.
 Employees will be trained on ongoing basis, upon policy changes.